 I had previously visited the Osatsapa Stadium when Port shared the venue and the Taura Stadium, as Pat Stadium was then called, was being originally prepared.

 On another blazing hot day, I had the opportunity to visit the PAT Stadium.
-My extended stay owing to the erupting Icelandic volcano was to come to an end the following day, and as I was in the city I decided this was a good photo opportunity.
+My extended stay owing to the erupting Icelandic volcano was to come to an end the following day, and as I was in the city, I decided this was a good photo opportunity.

 I took the MRT (underground) to Khlong Toei.
-I had sketched down rough directions to the stadium and sure enough I soon saw the floodlights peering over the buildings after a ten-minute walk along Rama IV Road and then down Sunthon Kosa Road.
+I had sketched down rough directions to the stadium, and sure enough, I soon saw the floodlights peering over the buildings after a ten-minute walk along Rama IV Road and then down Sunthon Kosa Road.

 The area behind that end of the ground was still open at the time.
 The ground was mid-construction, so it was easy to gain access.
-I soon talked my way past a security guard who only seemed half interested and I was in a gap and onto the corner of the pitch.
+I soon talked my way past a security guard who only seemed half interested, and I was in a gap and onto the corner of the pitch.
 To my right stood the oldest stand, containing the VIP areas and changing rooms.

 Behind the nearest goal was a new stand which was still not fully constructed.
-A similar smaller structure stood behind the far end, topped with a huge advertisement and scoreboard.
+A similar, smaller structure stood behind the far end, topped with a huge advertisement and scoreboard.
 The far side had a stand with orange and blue bucket seats in the lower section.

-All three structures were on metal frames and not dissimilar to the structures found at the Withdean in Brighton and around the greens at major golf competitions.
+All three structures were on metal frames and not dissimilar to the structures found at Withdean in Brighton and around the greens at major golf competitions.
 It was fairly obvious that football was taking off, hence the need for the construction of more stands.

 The surrounding district was obviously one of the poorer districts in the city.
-However, it was an excellent place to go for food or shopping at cheap markets.
+However, it was an excellent place to go for food or shopping at the cheap markets.
 The stadium backed onto a pleasant public garden behind one of the goals.

 Singhtarua 1 BB-CU 2 (Sunday 7th April 2013) Thai League Division One (att: approx 7,000)

 After returning victorious from the cricket at Chiang Mai once again, I wanted to see some Sunday football on my rest day in Bangkok.
-Originally I had planned two games around Minburi, but my good mate Steve Walker was out of town for the weekend.
+Originally, I had planned two games around Minburi, but my good mate Steve Walker was out of town for the weekend.

 Instead, I booked a central hotel for the evening and worked out two games nearer home.
 After taking in an hour of Globlex against Samut Sakon in the Regional League, I headed back to the main Rhampangpeng Road to flag down a taxi.

-Thai taxi drivers, particularly those in Bangkok can have surprisingly little knowledge of their own city, and so it proved once more.
-My pilot was a wonderful smiley bloke, but he didn't have much of a clue, not helped by my total lack of any Thai words relating to football or stadiums.
+Thai taxi drivers, particularly those in Bangkok, can have surprisingly little knowledge of their own city, and so it proved once more.
+My pilot was a wonderful, smiley bloke, but he didn't have much of a clue, not helped by my total lack of any Thai words relating to football or stadiums.

 However, between us, we managed to find PAT Stadium through a mixture of writing down names on my pad and drawing impromptu maps.
 The brand new towering floodlights and the Singhtarua fans on mopeds finally gave the destination away.